 I bought a newer Monaco.
 That's the only reason this one is for sale.
 Not because anything is wrong with it.
 Not because I need the money.

 What you're looking at is Fleetwood's flagship 2004 coach: a 40-foot Class A diesel pusher on a Freightliner chassis (31,000 lb GVWR) with a Cummins 8.3L diesel rated for 400,000–500,000 miles.
 Mine has 137,046.
 Original $254,000 invoice on file.
 Original factory build sheet.
-Clean Montana title.
-Parked inside the #1-ranked luxury motor coach resort in America — a gate that doesn't open for tired rigs.
+Clean title.

 So I priced it $10,000 below the average sold price for similar coaches last quarter.
 And I itemized every honest deduction so you can audit the math.